-- 1. All overlapping appliance nozzles must be the "245" nozzle, Part No. 419340, and must be located under a common hood at the same height above the hazard zone, in a straight line from right to left and aimed at the centerline of the hazard zone.
+- 1. All overlapping appliance nozzles must be the 245 nozzle, Part No. 419340, for "end of zone" protection and the 260 nozzle, Part No. 419341, for zone protection, and must be located under a common hood at the same height above the hazard zone, in a straight line from right to left and aimed at the centerline of the hazard zone.
 The overlapping nozzle is used for both continuous overlapping and multiple group overlapping protection. - 2.
 The hazard zone must be positioned (located) so that all appliance hazard surfaces are within the zone.
 For appliance hazard surfaces with listed protection exceeding the standard hazard zone size of 28 in.
-(71 cm) in depth (see Table 1), the hazard surface(s) must be aligned with the back edge of the hazard zone, with the front edge overhanging the front of the - 3.
+(71 cm) in depth (see Table 1), the hazard surface(s) must be aligned with the back edge of the hazard zone, with the front edge overhanging the front of the zone. - 3.
 The overlapping appliance nozzles must be located 40 in. to 45 in.
 (1 m to 1.1 m) above the top surface of the protected appliances.
 See Figure 74. - Exception No. 1: Nozzle dimensions for wok protection are measured to bottom of wok.
 Exception No. 2: When using overlapping appliance nozzles in areas where there is a back shelf, the nozzle cannot be positioned in the shaded area as shown in Figure 73. - Also, back shelf must not extend more than 11 in.
-(279 mm) over the hazard zone and cannot be less than 20 in.
-(508 mm) above the hazard zone.
+(279 mm) over the hazard zone and cannot be less than 18 in.
+(457 mm) above the hazard zone.
 See Figure 73.

-4. The overlapping appliance nozzles must be located 0 in. to 6 in.
-(0 mm to 152 mm) forward of the centerline or aimline of the selected hazard zone.
+4. The overlapping appliance nozzles must be located 0 in. to 12 in.
+(0 mm to 305 mm) forward of the centerline or aimline of the selected hazard zone.
 See Figure 74.